A wide variety of vegetables, including bell peppers and broccoli, can add important nutrients to a low carb diet.

-For instance, romaine and other dark-green varieties are rich in vitamins A, C and K. They're also high in folate.
+For instance, romaine and other dark-green varieties are rich in vitamins A, C, and K.

-Folate helps decrease levels of homocysteine, a compound known to increase heart disease risk.
-In one study of 37 women, consuming foods high in folate for five weeks reduced homocysteine levels by 13%, compared to a low-folate diet (
+An older study in 37 women showed that consuming foods high in folate for 5 weeks reduced homocysteine levels by 13%, compared to a low-folate diet (

 Garlic is known for its beneficial effects on immune function.